 When visiting Silene plots, samples of a total of 50 flower buds, flowers and/or senescent flowers (or capsules) are recorded within each subplot.
-In the Salix and Loiseleuria plots a total of 100 buds, flowers and senescent flowers (catkins in Salix) are recorded.
+In the Salix and Loiseleuria plots a total of 100 buds, flowers, and senescent flowers (catkins in Salix) are recorded.
 This is done by counting the different phenological stages until a total of 50 (Silene) or 100 (Salix, Loiseleuria) is reached.
 Start counting at the peg carrying the plot-ID, and count from left to right, as shown in figure 5 (right).
-The procedure of counting left to right, right to left) is continued until a total of 50 (Silene) or 100 (Salix, Loiseleuria) are reached, or to the end of the subplot, whichever comes first.
+The procedure of counting left to right, right to left) is continued until a total of 50 (Silene) or 100 (Salix, Loiseleuria) is reached, or to the end of the subplot, whichever comes first.
 Continue to the next subplot, starting at the next peg, indicated by the next black dot in figure 5 (right).

 In general, flower buds are defined as flowers not yet open while flowers are open giving insects access to the reproductive organs, and senescent flowers as flowers that have lost all petals or with all petals almost or fully faded or brown.
 In some of the final stages, flower stems from the preceding year may interfere with the counts.
 However, such old stems are always dry and stiff; stems of this year are soft and fleshy.
+Handling of plants and flowers must be kept to a minimum to minimize impacts on vegetation.
+Try to limit disturbance of the plots in general i.e., step as little as possible inside plots, touch as little as possible etc.

-For each species, the following sampling procedures apply in particular.
+For each species, the following sampling procedures apply.